basezero-projects/StudioNOVA/docs/BUILD_ROADMAP.md

 Add a typed API client for train-lora, generate-image, getJobStatus.

-Update Characters page to create characters and trigger a training job.
+Update Models page to create models and trigger a training job.

 Update Generate page to send generation jobs.
-Use the existing DB schema for persisting characters and jobs if available; if not, simulate persistence in Phase 6 only.
+Use the existing DB schema for persisting models and jobs if available; if not, simulate persistence in Phase 6 only.

 Phase 7 · Real ComfyUI Integration (Image Gen + Upscale)